-To generate revenue from new customers, you need to figure out how to drive target customers to your website.
+If your potential business objective is to generate revenue from new customers, you need to figure out how to drive target customers to your website.

 Content is your ammunition.
 Small snippets of information posted all over the internet can raise brand awareness and drive brand new people to your website.
-There, you can use other techniques (like CRO) to convince them to buy.

 You’ve got the customers.
 How do you get the recurring revenue?

 It doesn’t matter which objective you’re pushing hard for.
 As long as it’s relevant to your business’s bottom line, it’s a goal that should be guiding the rest of your content strategy.

 2. Identify Your Target Audience